cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 What issues will you address by cleaning the data?
-- [ ] 1.
+- [X] 1.
 Find all fields with any NULL values in ALL tables.
-- [ ] 2.
-Check analytics.bounces violates not-null constraint
+- [X] 2.
+Check analytics.bounces violates not-null constraint, FIXED in 1(d)
-- [ ] 3.
-Check analytics.pageviews violates not-null constraint
+- [X] 3.
+Check analytics.pageviews violates not-null constraint, FIXED in 1(b)
 - [ ] 4.
 Investigate why analytics.units_sold as STRING instead of expected NUMERIC?
 - [ ] 5.
 Attempt to Enforce Foreign key reference failed in Table sales_by_sku.productSKU referring to products.SKU
 - [ ] 6.
 Investigate analytics.fullvisitorId is NUMERIC so why is all_sessions.fullvisitorId as VARCHAR?
 These seem to be connected.